Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Fixing Watermark Stalling

-This is one of the most frustrating issues.
-If one Kafka partition stops producing events, its watermark stays at negative infinity, which blocks the global watermark for the entire job.
-The fix is simple:
+Watermark stalling is among the most difficult issues to diagnose.
+If a single Kafka partition ceases to produce events, its watermark remains at negative infinity, which blocks the global watermark for the entire job.
+The remedy is straightforward:

 WatermarkStrategy<Transaction> strategy = WatermarkStrategy